lspecian/vexfs/README.md

 ---

 *Built with ❤️ for the AI/ML community.
-Performance tested, production ready, future proof.*
+Performance tested, actively developed, future focused.*